uwerat/qskinny/README.md

 - current long term supported ( LTS ) version of Qt
 - current version of Qt

-( Unfortunately Qt 12.4 and Qt 13.0 are broken - see https://bugreports.qt.io/browse/QTBUG-76663.
-Until this has been fixed you have to stay with Qt 12.3 )

 If you want to know more about QSkinny - or even like to give it a specific direction - please contact support@qskinny.org.